d-branco/common-core/README.md

 #### Norm
 	TODO All source files you need to compile your project must be explicitly named in your Makefile.

+#### Moulinette Rumors
+	TODO Remove all shell commands from the Makefile

 # Cyphertext